Grape-Boy/FNF-SoftEngine/Lua-Script-API.md

+# Running a script
+The script file must be named `script.lua` and put inside the song's chart folder.

 # Variables
 ## Lua variables
 * `luaDebugMode` - Enables debug mode, or should enable it, if i didn't had forgot to make the Debug mode work, oops.
 Default value: `false`